adamant-ium027/Clock/README.md

 4. Alarm.
 5. Timer.

-Only suitable for Windows because it uses some windows specific functionalities.
+Note: Only suitable for Windows because it uses some windows specific functionalities.